 Introduction/Abstract

-Introducing HPAStainR, a shiny app and R function developed to query the staining data available from the Human Protein Atlas database (HPA).
-HPAStainR allows you to input a list of proteins and returns a rank ordered list of cell types within tissues that are stained for the proteins you’ve input.
-There are multiple customizations allowed, such as the ability to include cancer tissue data, change the HPA confidence levels, a column telling what exact proteins from your list were detected, a p-value for how many cell type specific proteins in your list are in a cell type, and the ability to download the output as a comma separated file.
+The Human Protein Atlas (HPA) is a resource that has accumulated deep levels of protein staining in various human tissues and cell types [25613900, 28818916, 32139519].
+While it is easy to query the website for a specific protein of interest, there is no option to query a list of proteins to see if said list of proteins stain a specific tissue or cell type.
+Other gene list enrichment tools such as Enrichr have yet to incorporate this dataset into their tools as well.
+Introducing HPAStainR (https://32tim32.shinyapps.io/HPAStainR/, Figure 1), a shiny app and R function developed to query the staining data available from the Human Protein Atlas database.
+HPAStainR allows you to input a list of proteins/genes and returns a rank ordered list of cell types within tissues that are stained for the proteins you’ve input.
+There are multiple customizations allowed, such as the ability to include cancer tissue data, change the HPA confidence levels, a column telling what exact proteins from the list were detected, a p-value for how many cell type specific proteins in the list are in a cell type, and the ability to download the output as a comma separated file.

-HPAStainR works by using the publically available HPA staining data to subset out and summarize the queried proteins.
-It sorts on a 0 to 100 “staining score”, based on the staining level of the proteins in the given cell type.
-For example, if one were to query the pancreatic enzymes PRSS1, PNLIP, and CELA3A, along with the protein PRL, the results would have pancreas exocrine glandular cells at the top with a staining score of 75 due to the high expression level in 3 genes.
+HPAStainR works by using the publically available HPA cell type scored staining data to subset out and summarize the queried proteins.
+It ranks on a 0 to 100 “staining score”, based on the pathologist annotated staining intensity of the proteins in the given cell types.
+For example, a query of the pancreatic enzymes PRSS1, PNLIP, and CELA3A, along with the protein PRL, would identify “pancreas exocrine glandular cells” as the top hit with a staining score of 75 due to the high staining intensity in 3 of the 4 genes.
 The second hit would be the pituitary gland due to PRL’s high expression, followed by intestinal glandular cells which only have medium staining of PRSS1.
-The resulting table on the shiny app however can be sorted on any column to more readily answer your scientific question, may that be the number of proteins with high expression or just the number of proteins found.
+The resulting table on the shiny app can be sorted on any column to more readily answer one’s scientific question, may that be the number of proteins with high expression or just the number of proteins found.

+Figure 1.
+The user interface of the HPAStainR shiny app.

 Results

-To show the functionality of the shinyapp we applied HPAStainR to the Pangloa Database (PanglaoDB), a hub of single cell data, with a community-curated cell-type marker database [CITE].
-We wanted to see how well HPAStainR would mark the cell types based on PangloaDB’s annotations.
-To do this we downloaded a tsv file of all marker data, removed all mouse specific cell type markers and filtered down to only protein coding genes.
-We ran the remaining 146 cell types and their 3,661 marker genes through HPAStainR.
-The histogram of markers per cell type are shown in Supplemental Figure 1.
+To show the functionality of the shinyapp we applied HPAStainR to the Pangloa Database (PanglaoDB), a hub of single cell data, with a community-curated cell-type marker database [30951143].
+We wanted to investigate how well HPAStainR would mark the cell types based on PangloaDB’s annotations.
+We downloaded a tsv file of PanglaoDB’s cell type gene marker data, removed all mouse specific cell type markers and filtered down to only protein coding genes.
+We ran these remaining 146 cell types and their 3,661 marker genes through HPAStainR.
+The number of marker genes per cell type in PanglaoDB are variable, ranging from 1 marker in trophoblast stem cells to 216 in interneurons, and a histogram of markers per cell type showing the distribution can be found in Supplemental Figure 1.

+Generating a confidence score for comparisons between protein lists